-- 4.10 At the recent joint HWB meeting between Derby City and Derbyshire HWBs organised to debate and discuss the implications, progress and governance of the emerging STP, it was recognised that HWBs were in an excellent position to: - Support the development of, and help shape the STP particularly in relation to the health and wellbeing gap and aligning the HWBS to the STP could support this; - Play a key role in the implementation and delivery of the STP; - Provide oversight and play a role as a 'critical friend' in both the development and delivery of the STP so providing a 'safe space' for wider debate and discussion by all system leaders; - Provide a wider understanding of the wider determinants of health and wellbeing and provide vital links to wider key stakeholders and communities. - Champion key elements of the STP that will reduce the health and wellbeing gap and promote positive public health outcomes, - Promote wider engagement of other partners and stakeholders; which was evidenced by the successful Joint Derby City and Derbyshire HWB meeting. - 4.11 The first stage in the development of the local STP has focused on analysing the scale of the challenges within the health and care system. - 4.12 This process has allowed the identification of five key levers (or priorities) for reshaping the system which are believed should address these challenges.
-These five system levers have been identified as; - place-based care - upgrading prevention and self- management - transforming urgent care, - improved system efficiency across commissioners and providers - system management. - 4.13 In addition to these five priorities, there are a number of other plans being developed in other specialist service areas such as mental health, children's health, and cancer services. - 4.14 With regard to prevention, the STP has sought a better understanding how all partners will invest and radically upgrade this.
+- 4.11 The first stage in the development of the local STP has focused on analysing the scale of the challenges within the health and care system. - 4.12 This process has allowed the identification of five key levers (or priorities) for reshaping the system which are believed should address these challenges.
+These five system levers have been identified as place-based care, upgrading prevention and self management, transforming urgent care, improved system efficiency across commissioners and providers , and system management. - 4.13 In addition to these five priorities there are a number of other plans being developed in other specialist service areas such as mental health, children's health, and cancer services. - 4.14 In regard to prevention, the STP has sought a better understanding how all partners will invest and radically upgrade this.
 From this examination, a number of initiatives have been identified to deliver "at scale" specialist behaviour change services and interventions.
 These include proposing an integrated wellness service and using settings approaches such as health promoting hospitals and healthy workplaces to reach people.
-These should assist in reducing the impact of smoking, harmful drinking, obesity and inactive lifestyles to reduce inequalities.

-- 4.15 However, it is essential that the STP does not embrace a narrow biomedical definition of health but takes a broader view of health and wellbeing that takes into account the social and physical environment as well as individual lifestyles and behaviour.
-This is why the prevention offer must address a more "societal" vision of health and wellbeing which acknowledges that the drivers of "poor health often lie in the "conditions in which people are born, grow, live, work, and age".
-The vision of both Derby City and Derbyshire HWBs acting as "champions" to support and promote this vision is a sound approach. - 4.16 The timetable for the development of the STP is ambitious.
+These should assist in reducing the impact of smoking, harmful drinking obesity and inactive lifestyles and reduce inequalities. - 4.15 However, it is essential that the STP does not embrace a narrow biomedical definition of health but takes a broader view of health and wellbeing that takes into account the social and physical environment as well as individual lifestyles and behaviour.
+This is why the prevention must seek a more "societal" vision of health and wellbeing which acknowledges that the drivers of "poor health often lie in the "conditions in which people are born, grow, live, work, and age".
+The vision of both Derby City and Derbyshire HWBs acting as "champions" to support and promote this vision seems a sensible. - 4.16 The timetable for the development of the STP is ambitious.
 The full draft plan needs to be submitted to NHSE by the end of October 2016.. - 4.17 To support this, all STP areas have had to submit "checkpoint" document to NHSE at the end of June 2016 to gauge progress.
-These draft plans are a clear acknowledgement that different local STPs are being developed from varying starting points. - 4.18 It is envisaged further support and managerial conversations will be held to provide "bespoke" feedback and support to STP teams.
+These draft plans are a clear acknowledgement that different local STPs are being developed from varying starting points. - 4.18 It is envisaged further support and managerial conversations will be held in July to provide "bespoke" feedback and support to STP teams.
 This means that rather than expecting to have one 'sign-off' moment for all 44 STP plans across the country, it is anticipated that this process will occur in a series of waves over weeks and months, with those areas who are more advanced achieving earlier agreement than those who will require more work.